geological-survey-of-queensland/gsq-metadata-extraction/filepath-metadata-extraction/README.md

 | Dropuout | Blog Post | https://medium.com/@amarbudhiraja/https-medium-com-amarbudhiraja-learning-less-to-learn-better-dropout-in-deep-machine-learning-74334da4bfc5 |
 | RNN Improvements | Blog Post | https://danijar.com/tips-for-training-recurrent-neural-networks/ |
 |  |  |  |

-### Network Structure

-Below are the network structures tested ordered newest (top) to oldest (bottom).
-In depth analysis of the structures is found in Testing and Progress

-## Testing Data

-The existing metadata catalogue with close to 24000 samples shoud serve as a good training set.

-## Preprocessing

-To prepare the data for neural network training it must be converted from the original csv format into one more NN friendly.

-Preprocessing steps:
-- Special tokens are defined, these include padding and enf of string.
-- Generate a character to unique int mapping and its inverse.
-- The csv content has been read into a dictionary of lists where the dictionary keys are the metadata attribute names/features and the lists (values) are the entries of the respective columns.
-- Vectorize data by replacing the words with the corresponding int from the mapping.
-- Add padding such that all entries of one feature are equal length.
-- Store as pickle file.

-## Experimentation, Testing and Progress

-### DNN